 Lines 572 to 582.
 I don't understand how this hypothesis makes sense.
 How does taxa-specific bias relate to the performance of DESeq2 or corncob?
 The writing here is poor.
 Also, I am not sure how this could be, are you not basing the gold-standard truth off of permuted data which you know has no signal?
 This permutation would maintain the measurement bias ... as a result it would seem the data does not support this hypothesis.
 I expect I am missing something.

 We would like to thank the reviewer for bringing this to our attention.
-In our results, we observed some surprising differences in the performance of DESeq2 and corncob differs between simulations and real data analysis.
-In simulation analysis, these methods show low type I error and low power, while conversely in real data analyses (i.e., the permutation analyses) these methods show high type I error and high power (when compared against cILR).
+In our results, we observed some surprising differences in the performance of DESeq2 and corncob between simulations and the real data analysis.
+In the simulation analysis, these methods show low type I error and low power, while conversely, in real data analyses (i.e., the permutation analyses) these methods show high type I error and high power (when compared against cILR).
 In the section from lines 572-582, we explained this phenomenon by hypothesizing that this discrepancy might be due to taxa-specific biases.
 According to McLaren et al. [11], sum-based aggregations are particularly sensitive to this type of bias.
-In the permutation analyses using real data this bias would be preserved as the reviewer has stated, which explains that the high type I error observed when applying DESeq2 and corncob simulations where this aspect of the data was not considered.
+In the permutation analyses using real data this bias would be preserved as the reviewer has stated, which explains the high type I error observed when applying DESeq2 and corncob to simulations where this aspect of the data was not considered.

 Modeling Choices